triska/the-power-of-prolog/README.md

-- As of 2019, Dylan Schwesinger is using *The Power of Prolog* in [Artificial Intelligence&nbsp;II](http://csitrd.kutztown.edu/~schwesin/spring19/csc548/index.html) at Kutztown&nbsp;University in the United States of America
+- As of 2019, Dylan Schwesinger is using *The Power of Prolog* in [Artificial Intelligence&nbsp;II](http://csitrd.kutztown.edu/~schwesin/spring19/csc548/index.html) at Kutztown&nbsp;University in the United States of America.
 - As of 2020, Andrea Schwertner Charão is using *The Power of Prolog* in [Paradigmas de Programação](https://github.com/AndreaInfUFSM/elc117-2020a/) at the Federal University of Santa Maria in Brazil.
+- As of 2020, Alejandro Guerra Hernández is using *The Power of Prolog* in [Programación para la Inteligencia Artificial&nbsp;(PIA)](https://www.uv.mx/personal/aguerra/pia/) at the Universidad Veracruzana in Mexico.
 - I hope you are next!

 <pre>